rails/rails/guides/source/action_cable_overview.md

 # Somewhere in your app this is called, perhaps from a NewCommentJob
 WebNotificationsChannel.broadcast_to(
   current_user,
-  title: 'New things!',
+  title: "New things!",
-  body: 'All the news fit to print'
+  body: "All the news fit to print"
 )
 ```